cocodedk/cv-generator/docs/frontend/components.md

 - Load from Profile button with selective item selection
 - Save to Profile button
 - Per-field AI Assist in Edit CV mode (rich-text fields)
+- Keyboard shortcut support: Ctrl+S (Windows/Linux) or Cmd+S (Mac) to save CV

 **Props**:
 - `onSuccess`: Callback for successful submission
 - `onError`: Callback for errors
 - `setLoading`: Loading state setter
+- `cvId`: Optional CV ID for edit mode

+**Keyboard Shortcuts**:
+- **Ctrl+S** (Windows/Linux) or **Cmd+S** (Mac): Saves the CV
+  - Prevents browser default save dialog
+  - Does not trigger while typing in input fields, textareas, or contenteditable elements
+  - Does not trigger while form is loading, submitting, or when modals are open
+  - Runs form validation before saving

 ### PersonalInfo